King of Fruit, Pure Gold

 Pineapple Health Benefits

-Pineapple is an excellent source of antioxidants, which help boost your immune system and fight off colds and flu this winter!
+Pineapple is an excellent source of antioxidants, Vitamin C, manganese and Bromelain, and can help boost your immune system and fight off colds and flus!

 Pineapples spread around the world because they were kept on ships to ward off sailors' scurvy.
 Sailors would wash their pineapples down with a pony' (measure) of rum.